Love them or hate them, Brussels Sprouts are a part of Christmas and knowing how to pressure cook Brussels sprouts is going to make your life easier!

 Instructions

 - Pour 250 ml cold water into the inner pot.
-Place steamer basket in place. f your steamer basket doesn’t have feet to lift it above the water, place it on a trivet / steamer rack as we want to steam under pressure above the water.
+Place steamer basket in place.
+If your steamer basket doesn’t have feet to lift it above the water, place it on a trivet / steamer rack as we want to steam under pressure above the water.

-- Press Steam and programme 3 minutes.
+- Press Steam (or Pressure Cook if your cooker doesn't have a Steam function) and programme 3 minutes.

 - At the end of pressure cooking time, do a quick pressure release, this means venting the steam trapped inside as soon as pressure cooking has finished.
 Once the float valve is down, you can open the lid, remove and enjoy